 2011 – 2014

 In 2011, after leaving JAL Group, the company changed its emblem radically, signaling a new beginning and a revised corporate strategy.
-The new logo features green, which is traditionally associated with growth, rebirth, and innovation.
+The new logo features green, traditionally associated with growth, rebirth, and innovation.
 The choice of green reflects the company’s commitment to development and adapting to new market conditions.

 The logo’s letters are in uppercase with sharp glyphs, giving them a dynamic and modern appearance.
 The shape of the letters resembles the motion of a jet ascending and then descending, reflecting the ups and downs that any airline experiences during its development.
 The design includes elements reminiscent of aircraft takeoff trajectories, emphasizing the company’s connection to the aviation industry and its core activities.